yorevs/homesetup/README.md

 `#> wget -qO- https://raw.githubusercontent.com/yorevs/homesetup/master/install.bash | bash`

-#### 1.3 Setup a Firebase account for custom files synchronization
+#### 1.3 Firebase setup

-HomeSetup allows you to use your Firebase account to upload and download your custom files to your *Realtime Database*.
-To be able to use this feature, you need first to configure your Firebase account with HomeSetup.
+HomeSetup allows you to use your Firebase account to upload and download your custom files (dotfiles files synchronization) to your *Realtime Database*.
+To be able to use this feature, you need first to configure your Google Firebase account.

-##### 1.3.1 Create a Firebase accout using your Google credentials (If you do not have one)
+##### 1.3.1 Create new account

+If you have a Google account but do not have a Firebase one, you can do that using your Google credentials.

 Access: https://console.firebase.google.com/